 The area around Lake St Clair offers a wealth of walks, ranging from leisurely 45 minutes strolls to overnight bushwalks, as well as beautiful forests to explore.

 Lake St Clair is also the end point of the famous Overland Track, which runs from Cradle Mountain in the north to Cynthia Bay on the southern shore of Lake St Clair.
-Try fishing, boating or the ferry service travelling the 18 kilometre length of the lake, and meet bushwalkers completing the Overland Track.
+Try fishing, boating or the ferry service travelling the 19kms length of the lake, and meet bushwalkers completing the Overland Track.

-To help you make the most of your stay, information officers are available at the centre seven days a week.
-They can advise you on what to do and where to go and assist with general enquiries.
+To help you make the most of your stay, information officers are available at the visitor centre seven days a week.
+They can advise you on what to do and where to go safely and assist with general enquiries.